What is the GSA, and what role does it play in the transition? | WSGW 790 AM & 100.5 FM

 Although Murphy has not formally ascertained the winner, it appears that the Biden transition team will not be waiting to begin the process.
 Biden’s transition team on Monday unveiled members of its coronavirus advisory board, comprised of former health officials and public health experts.

+In an initial statement after the election, a GSA spokesperson said that the Biden transition team is receiving pre-elect services which include office space, computers, and background investigations for security clearances.

-In a tweet on Monday, Biden transition official Jen Psaki urged Murphy and the GSA to accept the inevitable.
+But in a tweet on Monday, Biden transition official Jen Psaki urged Murphy and the GSA to formally accept the inevitable.

 “Now that the election has been independently called for Joe Biden, we look forward to the GSA Administrator quickly ascertaining Joe Biden and Kamala Harris as the President-elect and Vice President-elect,” Psaki said.
 “America’s national security and economic interests depend on the federal government signaling clearly and swiftly that the United States government will respect the will of the American people and engage in a smooth and peaceful transfer of power.”